XRVinh/Forge-Viewer-Mobile-Sensor/README.md

 ## Description

-This harness mainly for test data from mobile sensors by JavaScripter-Autodesk/viewer-javascript-tutorial
+This harness mainly for test data from mobile sensors by JavaScripter

 ## Setup